Helter Shelter (The Simpsons)

 "Helter Shelter" is the fifth episode of the fourteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on December 1, 2002.
-Freelance writers Brian Pollack and Mert Rich wrote the episode, and Mark Kirkland directed it.
+The episode was written by Brian Pollack and Mert Rich and directed by Mark Kirkland.

 This was the last episode of the series to air that used traditional cel animation.
 Starting with the very next episode, "The Great Louse Detective", the show switched to digital permanently.